Dustin Sofyan

-Dustin Sofyan (born 29 July 1994) is an Indonesian racing driver.
+Dustin Sofyan (born 29 July 1994) is an Indonesian former racing driver.

 Career

 Karting

-He won third place in the Asian Karting Open Championship - ROK Junior 2006.
+Sofyan won third place in the Asian Karting Open Championship - ROK Junior 2006.

 Asian series

 Sofyan began his car racing career in his native continent, competing in the Formula BMW Pacific in 2009.
 He competed in all the races that season and finished in fifth position in the final standings.
 In 2010, he returned to the Formula BMW Pacific series, where he raced in every round except round 3 in China.
 He finished seventh in the final standings.
 He also competed in two rounds of the equivalent Formula BMW Europe, racing in round 5 and 8.

-In 2011 he raced in the Formula Pilota China, where he competed in all the races and finished third in the final overall standings, but won the Asian Trophy, since he was the leader from all the other Asian drivers.
+In 2011, Sofyan raced in the Formula Pilota China, where he competed in all the races and finished third in the final overall standings, but won the Asian Trophy, since he was the leader from all the other Asian drivers.
 He also competed in the Formula Abarth gaining points for the European Championship.